We all need either physical, spiritual, or mental healing at some point. Learn about how you can enhance your healing system.

 7th Chakra “Sahasrara” The Crown

-This is the spiritual energy center associated with pure consciousness, wisdom, sacredness, and wholeness.
-It is the chakra responsible for connecting our consciousness to the source consciousness of the Universe.
+This is the energy center that is responsible for connecting our consciousness to the source of consciousness of the Universe.
 This is the gateway that enables the expression of higher states of consciousness.
 So, it’s not surprising that enlightened teachers are often pictured in portraits with a “halo” of white light above their heads.
 Consequently, this is the passageway to such experiences as Oneness.

 Above all, everyone is different.
 So, everyone has their way of awakening and activating the healing energies of the body.
 Medicines do this by aligning with the healing properties already in the body.
 Many of the healing arts of the East use medicine along with directing energy through the Chakras or their connecting points throughout the body.
 These are Meridians or junction points.
 This is because they all either directly or indirectly work to establish proper alignment of the life force energy that travels through the Meridians and Chakras.
 They have eons of practical experience with various healing arts.
 Their experience tells us the key to healing the mind, body, and soul is in finding the right balance of our energy.